presnick/ProgramsInformationPeople/source/SimplePythonData/StatementsandExpressions.rst

 of characters in a string.

 The *evaluation of an expression* produces a value, which is why expressions can appear on the right hand side of assignment statements.
-A lilteral all by itself is a simple expression, and so is a variable.
+A literal all by itself is a simple expression, and so is a variable.
 Evaluating a variable gives the value that the variable refers to.

 .. activecode:: ch02_14